-We have a history of net losses, expect to continue to incur substantial and increasing net losses for the foreseeable future, and may never achieve or maintain profitability.
+We have a history of net losses, expect to continue to incur substantial net losses for the foreseeable future, and may never achieve or maintain profitability.
 Our operations to date have been primarily limited to organizing and staffing our company, developing our technology, and undertaking pre-clinical studies and clinical trials of our product candidates.
-We have not yet obtained regulatory approvals for any of our product candidates.
-Consequently, any predictions made about our future success or viability may not be as accurate as they could be if we had a longer operating history.
+We have not yet obtained regulatory approval for any of our product candidates.
 Specifically, our financial condition and operating results have varied significantly in the past and will continue to fluctuate from quarter-to-quarter and year-to-year in the future due to a variety of factors, many of which are beyond our control.
-Factors relating to our business that may contribute to these fluctuations include the following factors, as well as other factors described elsewhere in this Annual Report on Form 10-K:
+Factors relating to our business that may contribute to these fluctuations include the following factors:

-- · our need for substantial additional capital to fund our development programs; - delays in the commencement, enrollment, and timing of clinical testing; - the success of our DMD program through all stages of clinical development; - the viability of CAP-1002 as a potential product candidate for the treatment of DMD and the success of all stages of its clinical development; - the viability of CAP-2003 as a potential product candidate and the success of all stages of its pre-clinical and clinical development; - any delays in regulatory review and approval of our product candidates in clinical development; - our ability to receive regulatory approval or commercialize our product candidates, within and outside the United States; - potential side effects of our current or future products and product candidates that could delay or prevent commercialization or cause an approved treatment drug to be taken off the market; - regulatory difficulties relating to products that are in development or which may receive regulatory approval; - · market acceptance of our product candidates; - our ability to establish an effective sales and marketing infrastructure once our products are commercialized or to establish partnerships with other companies who have greater sales and marketing capabilities; - · our ability to establish or maintain collaborations, licensing or other arrangements; - our ability and third parties' abilities to protect intellectual property rights; - competition from existing products or new products that may emerge;
+- · our need for substantial additional capital to fund our trials and development programs; - delays in the commencement, enrollment, and timing of clinical testing; - the viability of CAP-1002 as a potential product candidate for the treatment of DMD and its development through all stages of clinical development; - the viability of our exosome technologies as potential product candidates and the advancement of our exosome technologies through all stages of its pre-clinical and clinical development; - any delays in regulatory review and approval of our product candidates in clinical development; - our ability to receive regulatory approval or commercialize our product candidates, within and outside the United States; - potential side effects of our current or future products and product candidates that could delay or prevent commercialization or cause an approved treatment drug to be taken off the market; - · market acceptance of our product candidates; - our ability to establish an effective sales and marketing infrastructure once our products are commercialized or to establish partnerships with other companies who have greater sales and marketing capabilities; - our ability to establish or maintain collaborations, licensing or other arrangements, including strategic partnerships for CAP-1002 in DMD; - our ability and third parties' abilities to obtain and protect intellectual property rights; - · competition from existing products or new products that may emerge; - guidelines and recommendations of therapies published by various organizations; - the ability of patients to obtain coverage of, or sufficient reimbursement for, our products; - our ability to maintain adequate insurance policies; - our ability to successfully manufacture our product candidates in sufficient quantities and on a timely basis to meet clinical trial and potential commercial demand; - our dependency on third parties to formulate and manufacture our product candidates; - our ability to maintain our current manufacturing facility, including our ability to achieve and maintain current Good Manufacturing Practices, or - cGMP, certification, and to secure other facilities as determined to be necessary; - · costs related to and outcomes of potential intellectual property litigation; - · compliance with obligations under intellectual property licenses with third parties;

-- · guidelines and recommendations of therapies published by various organizations; - the ability of patients to obtain coverage of, or sufficient reimbursement for, our products; - our ability to maintain adequate insurance policies; - our ability to successfully manufacture our product candidates in sufficient quantities and on a timely basis to meet clinical trial and potential commercial demand: - our dependency on third parties to formulate and manufacture our product candidates; - our ability to maintain our current manufacturing facility, including our ability to achieve and maintain current Good Manufacturing Practices, or cGMP, certification, and to secure other facilities as determined to be necessary; - costs related to and outcomes of potential intellectual property litigation; - compliance with obligations under intellectual property licenses with third parties; - · our ability to seek and obtain regulatory approvals for our product candidates; - our ability to implement additional internal systems and infrastructure; - · our ability to adequately support future growth; - · our ability to attract and retain key personnel to manage our business effectively; and - the ability of members of our senior management who have limited experience in managing a public company to manage our business and operations.
+- our ability to implement additional internal systems and infrastructure; - our ability to adequately support future growth; - if our products are approved for commercial sale, the ability to secure reimbursement for our products; - our ability to attract and retain key personnel to manage our business effectively; and - the ability of members of our senior management who have limited experience in managing a public company to manage our business and operations.

-The Company's technology is not yet proven and each of our product candidates is in an early stage of development.
+The Company's technology is not yet proven and each of our product candidates is still in clinical or pre-clinical development.